emilybache/Racing-Car-Katas/README.md

 5. **Braking exercise**: (note this exercise is still being developed) Write the unit tests for the Brake class, and all the various braking strategies.

+6. **Leaderboard exercise**: (note this exercise is still being developed) Write the unit tests for the Leaderboard class.
+This class can generate driver and country rankings based on results from a number of races.

 ## Get going quickly with Cyber-Dojo

 You can quickly and easily get going with these problems using the cyber-dojo tool.
 Click on the relevant link below